Gus and Yiayia's: In popular culture

 This restaurant was featured in Rick Sebak's North Side Story (1997) documentary on WQED (TV).

 In 2012, the Pittsburgh City Council proclaimed April 25 "Gus and Yiayia Day."

 Pittsburgh Magazine also named Gus as one of Pittsburgh's best personalities.

+In 2021, a miniature version of the cart was added to the Carnegie Science Center's Miniature Railroad and Village.